fruether/MyProject/folder/README.md

 }
 ```

-A more detailed description of the modules can be found in the 101worker wiki: https://github.com/101companies/101docs/tree/master/worker/modules
+A more detailed description of the modules can be found in the [101worker](https://github.com/101companies/101docs/tree/master/worker/modules).

 ## Metadata scenarios

 We introduce Language:101meta here by a series of examples that illustrate essential metadata scenarios in the 101project.

-Inside Rules
+### Inside Rules

 The metadata can be found, as discussed above, either as a constraint or as a result.
 First of all we will cover an example of a metadata key as a constraint.